Your Growth Is Invisible Until It Isn't

 Your Progress Radar Is Broken

 We've conditioned ourselves to spot what's wrong faster than what's working.
-Your brain is designed to notice threats and problems—not gradual positive changes.
+Your brain is designed to notice threats and problems.
+Not gradual positive changes.
 This survival mechanism that kept our ancestors alive now sabotages our ability to recognize our own evolution.

 You'll remember the one harsh comment on your presentation while forgetting the twelve positive ones.
 You'll focus on the friendship that ended rather than the three relationships that deepened.
-This isn't pessimism—it's human wiring working against modern growth.

 Start tracking differently.
 Notice when something that used to paralyze you for days now bothers you for hours.
 Pay attention when you recover from setbacks faster than before.
 Recognize when you're having conversations you wouldn't have attempted last year.